chaoss/augur/docs/source/docker/usage.rst

     # to watch the logs in real time (like tail -f)
     $ docker-compose logs -f

 If you deployed the augur frontend and backend together using the script, you are automtically prompted to ask to save logs to a file once you stop the containers.
+The logs can be found in ``/var/log/``

 Conclusion
 -----------